LikhithaKella/HR_Dashboard/README.md

 The dashboard's intuitive design and visualizations help HR teams to monitor employee satisfaction, track career progression, and identify areas requiring immediate attention, such as retrenchment or overtime management.
 With a focus on actionable insights, the HR Dashboard is an essential asset for optimizing human resource strategies and fostering a positive work environment.
 ## KEY FEATURES
 • Employee Statistics
+• Service Years
+• Job Levels
+• Retrenchment and Active Workers
+• Distance from Office
+• Job Satisfaction
+• Overtime Impact
+• Promotion and Retrenchment by Department
+## VISUALIZATIONS
+The dashboard includes the following visualizations for better data representation:
+• Pie charts for gender distribution and overtime impact.
+• Bar charts for job satisfaction and promotion/retention analysis.
+• Tabular data for employee details.
+## USAGE
+This dashboard is ideal for:
+• HR teams to identify employees eligible for promotion or retrenchment.
+• Monitoring employee satisfaction and work-life balance.
+• Gaining insights into workforce distribution across job levels and years of service.